aramos4/hello-world/README.md

 Greetings to all.

 ME:
-"I use polysyllabic words that convey the impression of great erudition."
+"'I use polysyllabic words that convey the impression of great erudition.'"
 Also me:
 "Is C a code?"